namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - Silly to even log this, 😛, rewatched the Naked Gun trilogy again after a long time.
 (2025-10-08).
 - Hosted friend of friend from Costa Rica for a week (2025-10-09).

+### Recognized
+- Learned and accepted haha that probably the reason I am always simultaneously doing 10 things at a time is maybe because I have some kind of ADHD 😂😂😂(2025-10-04).

 ## 2025-09
 ### Logged
 - Not a big deal but, pushed my 1600m into a 3200m, for first time in a while today, with a not entirely embarassing 7:32min/mi pace (2025-09-02).